Facebook: Writing with Coach McCoach

 What can writers expect from working with you during #RevPit, including communication?

-- Once it’s announced we are working together, I’d like to have a phone call.
+Once it’s announced we are working together, I’d like to have a phone or Zoom call.
+To be honest, I might want to have quite a few phone/Zoom calls throughout the process.
 We’ll chat about the book, your goals, your struggles, and what you can expect in working together.
 I am your person.
 I am committed to your book (and your career as a writer).
-You will not be alone in this process.
+You will not be alone in this process; I’m all in on you.

 What do you expect from writers during the #RevPit revision process, including communication?

-Open communication.
-Respect.
-We are both going to put in a lot of time and effort in this manuscript, and I don’t take it lightly.
+Clear communication, respect, and open-dialogue about ideas, struggles, confusion, and excitement.
+We are both going to put in a lot of time and effort into this manuscript, and I don’t take it lightly.
 I hope you won’t either.
 I will work with your vision and help you take it there, but I do not expect you to agree with every suggestion I make.
-I do expect that we can have discussions about suggestions or questions, and work together to do what the story is requiring of us.
-Also, I hope you like exclamation points!
-I will use them in every email.
-It’s how I convey enthusiasm.
-I would love to see them (or your own method of enthusiasm) in return!
-But fair warning, I’ll still chop them out of your MS.
+I do expect that we can have discussions about suggestions or questions, and work together to do what the story is requiring of you.

 What hobbies do you have outside of writing and editing?